 For beginners in the language.
+The two courses form a sequence, and are normally completed as a unit.
 Satisfactory completion of FR 101 is a prerequisite for FR 102.
 The entire two-semester course aims at acquisition of the usual basic language skills of listening, speaking, reading, and writing.
 Presentation of basic grammar and an introduction to the culture of French-speaking peoples.
-Offered spring semester.
-Three credits.
+FR 101, 102 do not fulfill the graduation requirement.
+Each semester comprises three hours classroom work and one hour practice in the language lab under instructor's supervision, along with individual lab practice.
+FR 101 offered fall semester; FR 102 offered spring semester.
+Four credits each semester.